Home » Drawing Tutorials » Basic Tutorials » How to Draw a Car from the Front

 Step 4 – Outline the top section with dark lines

-Above, we depicted the car in the form of a loose sketch, and now it’s time to go into detailing and giving the car a finished look.
-We will start from the top and will move down, so we are circling the roof, windshield, and the rearview mirror with dark and clear lines.
+Above, we depicted the car in the form of a loose sketch, and now it’s time to go into detailing, giving the car a finished look.
+We will start from the top and move down.
+Carefully trace over the roof, keeping it symmetrical.
+Define the windshield as a wide trapezoid beneath the roofline.
+Draw out the mirrors of,the car, giving them a symmetrical look.

 Outline the top section with dark lines